Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 Ans.
 The self-executing function will execute right after it has been defined.
 The advantage of using it is, that it will execute the code without declaring any global.
 Mostly it will be used to attach event listeners to DOM elements and other initialization work.

-This type of self-executing of function does not have its own name and hence it is called an anonymous function.
-The function has a trailing set of parenthesis without any arguments.
+This type of self-executing function does not have its name and hence it is called an anonymous function.
+The function has a trailing set of parentheses without any arguments.
 The parameters for this function could be passed in the parenthesis.

 Below is a simple example showing the usage of the anonymous function.